AmandaKitSam/properties_client/README.md

 Peoject is at the working stage:

-User Sign Up, Sign In, Log Out
+User can Sign up, Sign in, Logout

 Please visit the website: https://amandakitsam.github.io/properties_client/#/